Travelling to Nicosia

 Visa Request Process

-Delegates travelling to Cyprus from countries outside the EU may require to obtain a visa to attend the European Conference of Health Workforce Education & Research.
+Delegates travelling to Cyprus may require to obtain a visa to attend the International Congress of Health Workforce Education & Research.
 Some may also request a letter from the International Network for Health Workforce Education to verify the attendance at the event.
 Embassies may need to verify that registration fees have been paid in full and may require applicants to appear in person for an interview, causing delays in the application process.
 We strongly recommend interested parties to apply for a visa no later than three months prior to the event.
 As the event organiser, we are keen to provide delegates with a visa invitation letter to verify their intent to attend the event.
 Please note that Cyprus is not in the Schengen Area.

 Larnaca International Airport is Cyprus' main international gateway and the largest of the country's two commercial airports, the other being Paphos International Airport on the island's southwestern coast.
 Larnaka's geographic location in-between Europe, Africa, Russia and the Middle East facilitates it as an airline hub for traffic and flight operations between these locations.
 It currently holds domestic, regional and international passenger and cargo services by over 30 airlines.